JohanBellander/CdaCLI/SPEC_PHASES.md

 - Test files: `*.test.ts` achieving 80%+ coverage
 - No direct imports of Prisma, Axios, Fastify in use case files

+**Completion Criteria**:
+- `npm run build` succeeds without TypeScript errors.
+- `npm test` passes and every contract module has tests that import it and cover at least one valid and one invalid payload.
+- `cda run --phase application --exec` reports **0 violations** (including `test-coverage-contracts`).
+- Agents MUST NOT advance to Phase 5 while any Phase 4 violations remain; treat constraints as blocking contracts.

 **Validation Scope**: Run validation with `--phase application` to check Phase 1-4 constraints.

 **Prompt Size Estimate**: ~6-7KB (6 constraints)